 Wendy gives more examples of collective giving – inspirational stories that will bring tears to your eyes.
 It was this book that gave me the idea for our 12 Charities of Christmas Project.
 Setting up a structured giving program where we choose only one or two charities each month eases the overwhelming feeling of who to support and when.
 It also keeps the conversation going throughout the year of new organizations that come to our attention and which ones we feel strongly about.

 In addition, supporting a charity does not always have to be monetary.
 As we were packing up some of my daughters outgrown clothes today, she said “We can give these to Goodwill – that’s supporting a charity, too!”
-There are volunteer opportunities at lots of worthwhile organizations and other non-traditional ways of giving such as using GoodSearch.com (you search, they give), GoodShop.com (you shop, they give), eBay Giving Works (shop or sell to benefit charity), or the AmazonSmile program.
+There are volunteer opportunities at lots of worthwhile organizations and other non-traditional ways of giving such as using GoodSearch.com (you search, they give), GoodShop.com (you shop, they give), or the eBay Giving Works (shop or sell to benefit charity).

 We don’t all have to be the next Bill and Melinda Gates – in fact, it’s us little guys in major numbers that make the real difference!